Course Start Date

 There are no information sessions currently scheduled for this course

-You may also be required to complete approximately 10 hours of additional study weekly outside of class hours, including self-directed reading and assessment preparation, private study and gaining experience in work place.
+You may also be required to complete approximately 51.5hours of additional study each week outside of class hours, including reading, research and private study, assessment preparation

 IS THIS COURSE RIGHT FOR YOU?